 Drivers require a valid driver’s license to drive personally owned vehicles on University business and a completed Vehicle Use Agreement must be filed with the institution.
 Drivers must be in compliance with any restrictions associated with that license when operating their personally owned vehicle on University business.
 Institutions may specify other requirements for University officers, employees or agents to be allowed to use personally owned vehicles on University business and are responsible for communicating these requirements to those affected and the UW System Office of Risk Management.

 I. Drivers with Out of State Driver’s Licenses

-Institutional review of out of state driver’s licenses shall be performed.
+Institutional review of out of state driver’s licenses shall be performed at least annually.
 A driver abstract from the state of issuance should be obtained and reviewed for adherence to the driver authorization requirements for any individual with an out-of-state license, military license, or international license.
 An institution may introduce alternative controls to verify out-of-state driver licenses.
 The Wisconsin Department of Transportation database tracks only Wisconsin issued licenses.
 Campuses may obtain abstracts directly or assist the employee in obtaining it.
 Consult the following website that lists all State Departments of Transportation: http://www.fhwa.dot.gov/webstate.htm.
 Drivers new to Wisconsin are required to apply for a Wisconsin driver’s license within 60 days of establishing residency Exceptions to this timeframe must be approved by the UW System institution’s risk manager.

 II.
 Drivers from Other Countries